-The Communications - Professional Writing program will prepare you to work as a versatile communications professional.
-With a focus on assessing audience needs and delivering thoughtful and relevant content, combined with effective project management techniques, you will develop the skills you need to produce content for a variety of professional settings and styles.
+The Communications – Professional Writing program will prepare you to work as a versatile communications professional.
+This graduate certificate program will combine assessing audience needs and delivering thoughtful and relevant content with effective project management techniques as you develop the skills to write and produce copy for a variety of professional settings and styles.

-This innovative School of Communications, Media and Design program will encompass a wide range of communications disciplines and vocational skills, including:
+The innovative courses in this program will encompass a wide range of communications disciplines and vocational skills, including:

 - Web copywriting

 - Technical writing